GDayDigitalNomads/image-cutter/README.md

 ##### Handy commands
         $ for f in `find`; do mv -v "$f" "`echo $f | tr '[A-Z]' '[a-z]'`"; done
-        # converts all image files to lower case
+        # converts all image files to lower case - handy when working across case insensitive AND case sensitive platforms

 The MIT License (MIT)